lmmx/OpenResearchGlossary/openresearchglossary.md

 * **Self-archiving** - making a copy of a manuscript available through a personal website, institutional repository, or other repository.

-* **Scholarly Communication**  **-** The creation, transformation, dissemination, and preservation of knowledge related to teaching, research, and scholarly endeavors; the process of academics, scholars and researchers sharing and publishing their research findings so that they are available to the wider academic community.
+* **Scholarly Communication** - The creation, transformation, dissemination, and preservation of knowledge related to teaching, research, and scholarly endeavors; the process of academics, scholars and researchers sharing and publishing their research findings so that they are available to the wider academic community.
 The creation, transformation, dissemination, and preservation of knowledge related to teaching, research, and scholarly endeavors; the process of academics, scholars and researchers sharing and publishing their research findings so that they are available to the wider academic community.
 (Sources: [Wikipedia](http://en.wikipedia.org/wiki/Scholarly_communication), [University of Pittsburgh](http://library.pitt.edu/oscp/glossary#oscp_glossary-page-77))

-***TYPES OF OPEN ACCESS***
+## Types of open access

-* **Pre-print** - a manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers.
+* **Preprint** - a manuscript draft that has not yet been subject to formal peer review, distributed to receive early feedback on research from peers.

-* **Post-print** - a manuscript draft after it has been peer reviewed.
+* **Post-print** - a manuscript draft after it has been peer reviewed (rarely used).

 * **Version of Record (VOR)** - the final version of a manuscript, after peer review and processing by a publishers.